valentarmo/tfg/README.md

 `git clone https://github.com/fighur/tfg` then go to the project's root directory and type `mvn package`.
 You'll find the executable JAR `tfg.jar` under the `target` directory.

-I would not recommended to run it inside a terminal.
+I would not recommended to run it inside a terminal (Double click the jar so it opens in a swing terminal).